(UPDATED 9/16/19) Description and review of the Armenian Food Festival, held at the Greek Orthodox Church Event Center in East Sacramento.

-I was not going to pass up the opportunity to compare Armenian and Greek food when I learned that the 2017 Armenian Food Festival was going to be held at the new Greek Orthodox Church Event Center and Hall on Alhambra Boulevard across from McKinley Park.
+I was not going to pass up the opportunity to compare Armenian and Greek food when I learned that the 2017 Armenian Food Festival was going to be held at the new Greek Orthodox Church Event Center.

-It was just recently that a friend and I attended the Sacramento Greek Festival.
-See related post: Greek Festival Returns to East Sac
+It was just recently that a friend and I attended the Sacramento Greek Festival at that same location.
+See related blog post: Greek Festival Returns to East Sac

-The event was the 70th Armenian Food Festival held by the St. James Armenian Church – a one-day celebration of traditional Armenian foods, music, and dancing.
+The event was the 70th Armenian Food Festival held by the St. James Armenian Church.
+The event is a one-day celebration of traditional Armenian foods, music, and dancing.

-According to the festival website Armenians have lived in Sacramento since 1919 when the first residents – fleeing the 1915 Genocide – arrived.
+According to the festival website, Armenians have lived in Sacramento since 1919.
+That is when the first residents, who were fleeing the 1915 Genocide, arrived.
 About 25,000 Armenian families live in the greater Sacramento community.

-I had decided to walk over to the Armenian Food Festival in the early afternoon and have lunch prior to attending another event later that afternoon.
-Upon entering I received a hand stamp – allowing me to leave and return again later in the day.
+I walked over to the Armenian Food Festival in the early afternoon and had lunch prior to attending another event later that afternoon.
+Upon entering I received a hand stamp which allowed one to leave and return again later in the day.

 The event center and hall was set up with a stage, dessert station, and a food station with main dishes, side dishes, and salads.
 Round tables provided attendees with a place to sit and socialize.

-I joined the food line – which was not very long at that point in time.
-Everything looked very good, and I thought that the prices were very reasonable.
+I joined the food line, which was not very long at that point in time.
+Everything looked good, and I thought that the prices were very reasonable.